With caravans and outdoor rallies that some see as intimidation, Trump supporters step up public promotion

 “Philadelphians from a diversity of political opinions believe strongly in the rule of law, in fair and free elections, and in a democratic system of government,” Krasner said.
 “We will not be cowed or ruled by a lawless, power-hungry despot.”

-The Massachusetts attorney general’s office issued an advisory emphasizing that state and federal laws “prohibit private actors from engaging in voter intimidation,” describing that as including everything from verbal and physical confrontations to following voters or demanding documentation.
+The Massachusetts Attorney General’s Office issued an advisory emphasizing that state and federal laws “prohibit private actors from engaging in voter intimidation,” describing that as including a wide range of actions, from verbal and physical confrontations to following voters or demanding documentation.

-In New Hampshire, the attorney general and secretary of state sent out a memorandum with guidance on issues including intimidation, warning against anyone using force, violence or any coercion.
+In New Hampshire, the attorney general and secretary of state sent out a memorandum with guidance on issues including intimidation, warning against anyone using force, violence or coercion.
 The memo also noted that state law makes it a felony for someone to use any force, threat or violence to force someone to vote a certain way or not vote at all.

 “Voter suppression or intimidation is not tolerated in New Hampshire,” the memo stated.